Congestive Heart Failure

 - diseases that can cause a stiffening of the heart muscles, or

-- diseases that can increase the demand of oxygen by the body tissue beyond the capability that the heart has to deliver the adequate amount of oxygen-rich blood.
+- diseases that can increase the demand of oxygen by the body tissue beyond the capability that the heart has to deliver an adequate amount of oxygen-rich blood.

 Congestive heart failure can affect many of the organs of the body.
 Some examples are: